Founder & Chairman

 Natalie brings her communications experience and organizational skills to the team by providing marketing and membership support to The Beryl Institute’s programs and events.
 She plays a vital role in media relations, assisting event logistics coordination, analyzing membership reporting, maintaining website content and monitoring social media.
-She comes from a background in community outreach, program development and grant writing in her prior position as community health assistant coordinator for the last three years.
+She comes from a background in community outreach, program development and grant writing in her prior position as community health assistant coordinator.
 She is passionate about helping others and is committed to spreading The Beryl Institute’s vision on improving the patient experience in healthcare.
 She holds a Bachelor’s degree in Strategic Communication from Oklahoma Baptist University and lives in the DFW metroplex with her husband, Heath.
 She has a love for cooking, blogging and enjoys spending time with her friends and family.

-Coordinator, Learning & Professional Development
+Manager, Learning & Professional Development

 Becky provides support for The Beryl Institute’s educational events and learning offerings.
 She ensures that members and guests have the information needed to navigate the Body of Knowledge Courses, webinars and topic calls.
 Through coordination of learning and professional development programs, she is committed to improving the patient experience by means of collaboration and shared knowledge.
 Prior to joining the Institute, she spent seven years working for a professional membership association providing education, fellowship and career development for long-term care leaders.
 She holds a Bachelor’s degree in marketing and sociology from the University of Notre Dame.
 Becky lives in Cleveland, Ohio and enjoys spending time with her husband, Alan and her three children, Caylie, Cody and Steven.